 Click Manage SSH Keys.

 You have the options of importing an already created key generating your own key pair.
-For guidance and information on using and creating SSH Keys, see our guide on How to Use SSH Public Key Authentication on Linux, macOS, and Windows.
+For guidance and information on using and creating SSH Keys, see SSH add keys.

 If you choose to generate a new key using cPanel, set the Key Size to